 Tulum is one of our favourite destinations and is perfect for those who seek an alternative to big chain hotels.
 Tulum’s laid-back vibe attracts visitors from all over the world seeking to experience the authenticity of a small coastal city.
-With Mayan Ruins, a boho-chic beachfront and artsy downtown, there’s plenty of Instagram-worthy backdrops to capture.
+With Mayan Ruins, a boho-chic beachfront and artsy downtown, there are plenty of Instagram-worthy backdrops to capture.

-In our Guide to Tulum we share our recommendations for the best places to stay, eat and enjoy.
+In our Guide to Tulum, we share our recommendations for the best places to stay, eat and enjoy.

 Discover Our Authentic Mexican Recipes